 As a future step, it is envisioned that the Energya™ motomobile will be offered as an electric vehicle.
 This will turn the electric-car stereotype on its head, as the same performance objectives will be maintained.

-The two owners of Higgins-Aubé cumulate over 35 years of experience in industrial design, engineering, Six Sigma and in intellectual property.
+About the company The two owners of Higgins-Aubé cumulate over 35 years of experience in industrial design, engineering, Six Sigma and in intellectual property.
 Of these 35 years of experience, 22 years were acquired in all divisions of a global manufacturer of transportation equipment headquartered in Canada, and most relevantly at its recreational products division designing and engineering snowmobiles, personal watercrafts, jet boats, ATVs, three-wheeled vehicles and many more.
 Martin Aubé is a renowned industrial designer who also holds degrees in Aeronautics and Art history.
 He also is the president of The Creative Unit Inc (www.creativeunit.com) who provided the design services for the Energya™ motomobile.
 Danny Higgins is a professional mechanical engineer with a Master of Aerospace engineering.
 He has designed racecars and personal watercrafts, amongst others.
 Both owners are motorcyclists and car enthusiasts who share a common passion and vision for outstanding, visionary and paradigm shifting motorized road vehicles.

 Higgins-Aubé has given itself the mission to exhilarate the senses of its customers, both statically and dynamically, by providing them vehicles that are as exciting to look at as they are to pilot.
 Higgins-Aubé expects its customers to be just as passionate about nice vehicles as there are.
 The motto of the company perfectly reflects its philosophy: